Glenhawk-0/IGME.201-20Questions/README.md

 20 Questions - Animals

-(REMEMBER PROPERLY LABEL COMMITS WERE GRADED ON IT)
+(REMEMBER PROPERLY LABEL COMMITS WERE GRADED ON IT) (also, Any formating will apear much clearer Viewing it Raw)

 Brainstorm Section below:  (write ideas below the line and label it with your name)
 ____________________________________________________________